This black pudding sandwich from Oxmantown is perfect for lunch and will keep you full right up until dinnertime.

 Method

 Core and cut the apple into eighths.
 Place 100g sugar in a pan over high heat until it achieves a rich caramel color.
 Add half of the butter, then add apples and carefully toss until completely coated.
 Continue to cook, moving constantly for a minute or two.
-Add the rest of the sugar, toss and add the rest of the butter.
+Add the remaining sugar, toss, then add the remaining butter.
 Toss and cook until almost tender.
 Empty into a container to cool.

 Griddle the black pudding lightly, as it’s already cooked.

 To assemble, spread aioli on both sides of the bread, add leaves, the sliced Jack McCarthy’s black pudding, apple, and some Cashel Blue.
-Place in an oven at 180ºC/gas mark 4 until the cheese has nicely melted and is a little crisp.
+Place in an oven at 180ºC/gas mark 4 until the cheese has melted and is slightly crisp.
 Put the lid on and devour.